 nearly 80 percent of women and 70 percent of men reported sexual harassment from co-workers

 nearly 80 percent of women and 55 percent of men experienced some form of sexual harassment from their customers.

 As Reliance on Tips Increases, So Does Exposure to Harassment

 This problem, however, is not simply in the fast-food segment of this industry.
 In fact, studies of restaurant servers, many of whom are women who rely upon “tips” as a substantial amount of their compensation, have shown a disturbing trend, particularly among “sub-minimum wage” restaurant servers.
 A survey by the Restaurant Opportunities Center found that women restaurant workers who were paid a sub-minimum wage of only $2.13 as “tipped workers” are twice as likely to experience sexual harassment from managers, co-workers, and customers as women servers in states that pay the same minimum wage to all workers.
 This dramatic disparity shows that the greater one’s reliance on tips to make a living wage, the more likely one is to have to endure harassment, often without complaint for fear of losing one’s income.

 The EEOC has Taken Notice

 A recent lawsuit by the Equal Employment Opportunity Commission illustrates that this unfortunate trend of certain workers being especially “at-risk” for sexual harassment on the job has not gone unnoticed by the Federal authorities responsible for investigating and resolving such claims.
-On 3/19/19 the EEOC filed a lawsuit on behalf of female employees of a Plantation, Florida IHOP who had been subjected to various forms of sexual harassment while working for the owner and general manager Manish Patel.
-Mr. Patel allegedly engaged in a pattern of harassing behavior towards these female employees that included asking female servers to go out on dates, making crude sexual comments to them about female body parts, and even touching them inappropriately.
+On 3/19/19 the EEOC filed a lawsuit on behalf of female employees of a Plantation, Florida IHOP who had been subjected to various forms of sexual harassment while working for the restaurant’s owner/general manager.
+The lawsuit alleges that the owner engaged in a pattern of harassing behavior towards these female employees that included asking female servers to go out on dates, making crude sexual comments to them about female body parts, and even touching them inappropriately.